You need to see DPS gear in action. Get a live demo with our engineers.

 The only requirement is that you have some other way to send the command while your transport is offline.
 Out of band access provides this other way to receive data and send commands.

 Out of Band Access is one of 8 Reasons to Choose RTU vs Embedded Monitoring.

-If you rely on any one data path to connect to your remote sites, you're at risk for losing communications.
-You'll have to send a tech to the site.
+If you rely on any band data network path to connect to your remote sites, you're at risk of losing communications during network outages.
+You'll have to send a tech to the site to fix the communication channel.
 This is why it is critical for your remote monitoring equipment to support out-of-band access.
 Two possible choices are LAN with dial-up backup or LAN with serial backup.

 Even if you're using a serial connection or LAN as your main alarm-reporting channel, a dial-up modem can still be a useful backup data path.
 If anything goes wrong with the serial connection, you can still receive alarms via dial-up reporting.

 SNMP management information travels the same network path as your data.
 It uses the same WAN and LAN routers, hubs, and communications links.
 And that is the problem.
 While the network is operating normally, SNMP packets flow between the managed devices and the management workstation with no problem.